libjpeg-turbo/buildscripts/README.txt

 Xcode 3.2.6 and iOS SDK 4.3 for Snow Leopard (available at https://developer.apple.com/downloads -- Apple ID required.)
-The build scripts need this in order to produce libjpeg-turbo binaries that are backward- compatible with OS X 10.4/10.5 and the iPhone 3G.
+The build scripts need this in order to produce libjpeg-turbo binaries that are backward compatible with OS X 10.4/10.5 and the iPhone 3G.
 The Xcode tools should be installed under /Developer, and the "Mac OS X 10.4 SDK" and "iOS SDK" options should be installed.